accesscode-2-1/jelly-bean/unit-0/week-0.md

 ### Think piece discussion (team leader has prepared answers and guides discussion)

 * What are 2 things you took from this think piece?
+*   The importance of networking and push though hardships,perseverance.
 * How does this think piece relate to access code?
+*   cause sometimes coding can be fustrating and perseverance is a must have to become the master programmer!

 ### TODOs